Tornevall/tornevall-networks-social-media-tools/README.md

 - interesting page events can be mirrored to Chrome DevTools console with the `TN Social Tools` prefix
 - detected admin-log entries can also be mirrored to the console before a bulk upload is sent

-The injected network monitor now skips unsafe direct `responseText` reads for binary XHR response types such as `arraybuffer` and `blob`, so Facebook background traffic should no longer crash the page monitor while text/JSON admin-log payloads remain readable.
+The injected network monitor skips unsafe direct `responseText` reads for binary XHR response types such as `arraybuffer` and `blob`, so Facebook background traffic should no longer crash the page monitor while text/JSON admin-log payloads remain readable.

 If Facebook activity submission returns a server-side 500 error, make sure the Tools server is updated to the matching backend version for the extension workflow.